Bill-Gray/PDCursesMod/fb/README.md

 This is in a primitive,  but largely working,  state.
 Shortcomings (which should be addressable) are :

 - It assumes 8 or 32 bits/pixel.
 It should be relatively easy to support other bit depths with suitable changes to the `PDC_transform_line()` function in `pdcdisp.c`,  but I don't currently have a system that supports 15-, 16-, or 24-bits per pixel.
-- The mouse is not supported,  at least not on my machine.
-(I've never gotten the mouse to work in the Linux console.
-Almost certainly something I'm doing wrong.)
+- The mouse is not supported.
+It looks as if the `uinput` system allows one to access the mouse without needing X;  I need to investigate.
 - Italic and bold fonts are synthesized from the given font,  but it would be relatively easy to let specific fonts be used for that purpose.

 The default font,  borrowed from DOSVGA,  is fixed at 8x14.
-Set the environment variable PSF_FONT to point to the name of a PSF1, PSF2,  or VGA font to use that font instead.
+Set the environment variable `PDC_FONT` to point to the name of a PSF1, PSF2,  or VGA font to use that font instead.
 (See `psf.c` for comments on these font formats.)

 Possible 'to do' items
 ----------------------